How to Design a School Logo (A Practical Guide for Coaches, Admins, and Designers)

 Combination mark Multi-use environments Inconsistent application by vendors Create clear placement and sizing rules

-Build strong concepts: typography, symbols, and composition
+Build strong concepts: type, symbols, and composition

 Practical concepting exercise